timulations/xc3746_ledpanel_8x16_driver/README.md

 # XC3746 Ledpanel 8x16 Linux Driver (Duinotech Compatible)
-XC3746 8x16 LED Panel GPIO Character Driver. https://www.jaycar.com.au/duinotech-arduino-compatible-8-x-16-led-matrix-display/p/XC3746
+XC3746 8x16 LED Panel GPIO Character Linux Driver, designed to be run on Raspberry Pi. https://www.jaycar.com.au/duinotech-arduino-compatible-8-x-16-led-matrix-display/p/XC3746

 The device driver is a very simple character driver that only supports writing 16 bytes at a time, with the 16 bytes representing the entire screen.
 The 'clever' stuff is done in user space.